Database Connection Optionslink

 - If your data source is hosted in Azure, Fivetran can connect to your source using a Private Link connection.
 We query and process the data from the source into our system.

 - If your data source is hosted in an Azure Virtual Machine or on-premises, you can use Azure Private Link Service to connect Fivetran to your source.
 To use Azure Private Link Service, you must create an Azure Private Link Service with port forwarding VMs.
-The VMs relay the network traffic into your Azure VNet, which then connects to your source through Azure ExpressRoute.
+The VMs relay the network traffic into your Azure VNet, which then connects to your source through Azure ExpressRoute or Azure VPN Gateway.

 As an extra layer of security, Fivetran enables TLS on your Private Link connection by default.
 We recommend that you keep TLS enabled unless you know it is safe to forgo it.
 To disable TLS, set the Require TLS when using PrivateLink toggle to OFF.